symfony-cmf/symfony-cmf-docs/bundles/routing_auto/customization.rst

 Defunct Route Handlers decide what happens to old routes when an object is updated and its generated URI changes.

-They are not all-together trivial - the following handler removes old routes and is the default handler::
+They are not altogether trivial - the following handler removes old routes and is the default handler::

     namespace Symfony\Cmf\Component\RoutingAuto\DefunctRouteHandler;